ISAITB/docs-tdl/source/testcase/index.rst

 .. note::

-    **Implicit variables:** Variables are automatically created for new :ref:`assignments <tdl-step-assign>`.
-You should typically never need to declare a variable explicitly.
+    **Implicit variables:** Variables are automatically created for new :ref:`assignments <tdl-step-assign>` and you should typically never need to declare them explicitly.
+The exception is test cases `executed via API <https://www.itb.ec.europa.eu/docs/itb-ou/latest/api/index.html#start>`__ that are designed to work with client-provided inputs.
+Such inputs must map to test case variables.

 The ``variables`` element can be defined to create one or more variables that will be used during the test case's execution.
 It contains one or more ``var`` elements, one per variable, with the following structure: